-In other cases the failure to gain or maintain a necessary certification has been viewed applied as to - a driver's license: Prochniak v.
-Department of Employment & Training, Board of Review, A.A.
+Employment & Training, Board of Review, A.A.
 No.03-63, (Dist.Ct.7/30/04) (DeRobbio, C.J.)
 (Claimant was rehired subject to reinstating his operator's license but was unable to do so; disqualification affirmed) and Walden v.
 Department of Employment & Training, A.A.
 No. 91-100 (Dist.Ct.
-7/19/91) (DeRobbio, C.J.)
+7/19/91)(DeRobbio, C.J.)
 (Principle accepted but benefits allowed where claimant was transferred to other duties and was then terminated one month later)]; a nursing license: Dardeen v.
 Department of Employment & Training, A.A.
 No. 92-306 (Dist.Ct.11/18/93) (DeRobbio, C.J.), and to a teaching certificate: McClorin v.
 Department of Employment & Training, A.A.
 No. 92-12 (Dist.Ct.
 2/16/94) (DeRobbio, C.J.).
 As to driver's licenses suspended for traffic violations, this rule has been generally accepted nationally.
-See 76 AM.
+See 76 Am.
 Jur.
 2d Unemployment Compensation § 82 (2005) and ANNOT., Unemployment Compensation Claimant's Eligibility as Affected by Loss of, or Failure to Obtain, License, Certificate, or Similar Qualification for Continued Employment, 15 A.L.R.5th 653, §§ 6, 10 (1993).
-The referee and the Board apparently accepted this principle as the governing rule of law.
+The Referee and the Board apparently accepted this principle as the governing rule of law and applied it to Mr. Tikiryan's circumstances.

-Given that the facts and the law applicable to this case are clear, I can discern no error in the Board's decision finding Mr. Fernandez to be ineligible to receive unemployment benefits.
+Given that the facts and the law applicable to this case are clear, I can discern no error in the Board's decision finding Mr. Tikiryan to be ineligible to receive unemployment benefits.